Is Capitol Reef National Park on your list?

 When: The park is open year-round.
 Fall and spring usually have the best weather.
 Winter weather will often be mild enough for hiking, with light crowds, but some services may not be available.
 Summer is a popular time to visit, but can be very hot.

-How much: The entrance fee is $15 per vehicle for a 7 day pass.
-This fee is only required if you drive the scenic drive.
-Other areas of the park are FREE.
+How much: The entrance fee is $20 per vehicle for a 7-day pass.
 Click the button to learn more in Allison’s post 4 Ways to Save on National Park Fees.

 How Long: At least one full day.
 We spent 2 days exploring and visited all the hikes shared.